mmoayyed/mmoayyed.github.io/_posts/2021-12-31-cas65-kubernetes-config.md

 ## Kubernetes ConfigMaps

 A `ConfigMap` is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
-A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
+A ConfigMap allows you to decouple environment-specific configuration from your container images so that your applications are easily portable.

 <div class="alert alert-info">
   <strong>Note</strong><br/><code>ConfigMap</code> does not provide secrecy or encryption.
 If the data you want to store are confidential, use a <code>Secret</code> instead or use additional (third party) tools to keep your data private.